≡ Menu

 • Commercially prepared cookies,

 And other things that may be more sugar and less real chocolate aren’t urgently dangerous for a dog.
-Of course, you should definitely not be feeding this stuff to your pup, but in case he gets ahold of a little, he’ll PROBABLY be okay, but you’ll still want to keep an eye on him or her and it never hurts to give your vet a call just to be sure!
+Of course, you should not be feeding your pup this stuff, but if he gets ahold of a little, he’ll PROBABLY be okay.
+You’ll still want to keep an eye on them, and it never hurts to call your Vet just to be sure!

 Other factors that will come into play will include: